geodynamics/aspect/doc/sphinx/user/extending/plugin-types/postprocessors.md

 file that is updated at the end of each time step, after all postprocessors are run.

-To this end, the function that executes each of the postprocessors is given a reference to a `dealii::TableHandler` object that allows to store data in named columns, with one row for each time step.
+To this end, the `execute()` function that postprocessors implement and that performs their "action" is given a reference to a `dealii::TableHandler` object that allows to store data in named columns, with one row for each time step.
 This table is then stored in the `statistics` file in the directory designated for output in the input